The adventures of Ed & Johnny—

 “Hokay, hokay,” said Ed.
 “We do the rewrite for Guild scale and then we kick back a quarter of it to you for a pitch meeting with the master.”

 By way of an answer, Paulie turned and walked toward the car.
 Ed and Johnny had learned by experience that this signaled an agreement.
 Paulie had long ago stopped wasting the word “yes” on anyone but his employer.
-Had he refused their terms he would first have described them in a manner unacceptable to the Motion Picture Production Code and then turned around.
+Had he refused their terms he would first have described them in a manner unacceptable to the Motion Picture Production Code and then turned toward his car.
+They ducked back inside to shave and change.

-The Phaeton glistened back to the west with Ed and Johnny in the back seat.
-Ed secretly wished that he could take the front, as his large frame fit only with discomfort into the convertible’s modest rear, but he knew that anyone seen riding in the front seat through Beverly Hills would be taken for another studio flunky and not a top-drawer writer being wooed.
+Ten minutes later, the Phaeton glistened back to the west with Ed and Johnny in the back seat.
+Ed secretly wished that he could take the front, as his massive frame fit only with discomfort into the convertible’s modest rear, but he knew that anyone seen riding in the front seat through Beverly Hills would be taken for another studio flunky and not a top-drawer writer being wooed.
 Johnny was content with any seat, so long as the view was rewarding.
 Today it was.
 A young housemaid turning up the steps to Ronald Colman’s house gave him a smile.
 He smiled right back.

 “Fifty thousand dollars,” said Ed in a hushed tone.